HEAL’s response to the public consultation on a proposal for an EU PFAS Restriction.

 FIGO, HEAL and UCSF have developed joint materials to help health professionals take action and contribute to advocacy and awareness-raising on PFAS.
 This includes:

-- An infographic on the problems with PFAS, including health impacts, that is available in English, Dutch, French, Italian, Spanish and German.
+- An infographic on the problems with PFAS, including health impacts, that is available in English, Dutch, French, Italian, Spanish, German and Serbian.

 - A fact sheet, outlining exactly how PFAS chemicals affect women, pregnancy and human development, also in collaboration with the Natural Resources Defence Council (NRDC).
 Available in English, Dutch, French, Italian, German and Spanish.